myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > #### PSEUDONYMOUS INVITATION
 >
-> Even on a limited basis, **Mr. BROY** has a purpose to invite and save mankind who likes to drink the **Nameless Liquid**, to participate and join in [**The ROTY BROI's ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), to sail [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) on Earth.
+> Even on a limited basis, **Mr. BROY** has a purpose to invite and save mankind who likes to drink the **Nameless Liquid**, to participate and join in [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), to sail [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) on Earth.
 Besides that, **Mr. BROY** can also feel a little peace, a little restlessness can be put to sleep when he is busy building the ark.
 >
 > Pseudonymous invitations have been created and provided by **Mr. BROY** in a very limited manner, there are only 1047 invitations, with unique illustrations, which were drawn by **Mr. BROY** himself.
 >
 > #### MINT THE INVITATION
 >
-> Whoever holds the invitation in their wallet can join [**The ROTY BROI's ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
+> Whoever holds the invitation in their wallet can join [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 Together we sail the sea of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) on Earth.
 Without having to worry about running out of the **Nameless Liquid** and ready to welcome a new leaf of life on the new surface of the Earth, which is eternal throughout time.
 >
-> Get [**The ROTY BROI's ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) invitation, mint the invitation, hold it in your wallet, and make sure your fellow brothers are not left behind and forgotten.
+> Get [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) invitation, mint the invitation, hold it in your wallet, and make sure your fellow brothers are not left behind and forgotten.

 ***